Scol-Git/scol-backend/DEV.GUIDE.md

 **Solutions**:
 1. Check `RATE_LIMIT_ENABLED=true` in `.env.local`
-2. Verify Redis is running (rate limiting uses Redis)
+2. Verify Redis is running (rate limiting requires Redis, fails open without it)
 3. Check guard is applied: `@UseGuards(RateLimitGuard)`
 4. Review rate limit configuration in environment variables
+5. If Redis is down, rate limiting will be disabled (fail-open behavior)

 #### SMTP Email Not Sending